 If you are using a CBD tincture with a low concentration of CBD, you will need to be sure to use enough of the product to achieve your desired dose.
-Keep in mind that an overpriced 15 ml tincture that contains 25 mg of CBD contains that amount in the entire bottle, not per dose.
+Keep in mind that an overpriced 15 mL tincture that contains 25 mg of CBD mean that is the amount of CBD in the entire bottle, not per dose.

-CBD targets key endocannabinoid and non-endocannabinoid receptors throughout your body to initiate a response.
+CBD may target key endocannabinoid and non-endocannabinoid receptors throughout your body to potentially initiate a response.
 Research suggests that nearly 20 percent of the population has a genetic mutation that increases the levels of endocannabinoids produced in their bodies.
 Those affected are less likely to notice significant effects from CBD.

 Your experience with CBD could be affected by the severity of the symptoms you are hoping to address.
 The dosing and amount of time needed to achieve full potential could be quite different.

-Unlike medical cannabis, hemp CBD does not have any intoxicating effects.
+Unlike medical cannabis, hemp-derived CBD is non-intoxicating.
 Because of the way CBD is absorbed in your body, the type of product you select can have a significant impact on your CBD experience.

 CBD tinctures are a blend of hemp oil and natural carrier oils that are easily absorbed by your body.
 A versatile product, CBD tinctures can be swallowed, mixed with food, added to your morning coffee, or even blended with your favorite lotions.